DrMikeG/RFID/readme.txt

 Fix:
 if you're in RPi, code to find libnfc is buggy.
 For a quick workaround change line 477 of nfc.py to: for dir in open('/etc/ld.so.conf.d/arm-linux-gnueabihf.conf')

+** 2) Using nfc-poll, I'm accessing libNFC and can scan for a card (then it exits) ** 3) Using mifareauth.py with modified (nfc.py) I can read UID, but I don't understand the code at all